0xSpaceShard/starknet-hardhat-plugin/README.md

   ...
   cairo: {
     // The default in this version of the plugin
-    version: "0.5.2"
+    version: "0.6.0"
   }
   ...
 };
 ```

 ### Testing network
-If you don't specify a `mocha.starknetNetwork`, the program defaults to using the alpha testnet for Mocha tests.
+If you don't specify a `mocha.starknetNetwork`, the program defaults to using the Alpha testnet for Mocha tests.

 A faster approach, but still in beta-phase, is to use [starknet-devnet](https://github.com/Shard-Labs/starknet-devnet), a Ganache-like local testnet.